Gering student council plants hundreds of trees in Carter Canyon area

-Members of the Gering High School student council did their part to help the community heal from the wildfire that tore through the Carter Canyon area in August.
+Members of the Gering High School student council did their part to help the community heal from a wildfire that tore through the Carter Canyon area in August.

 On Saturday, Oct.
 1, five members of the student council, and sponsor Matt Salomon, planted hundreds of trees on property owned by Leo and Rita Urbanek.